 Most "celebrity love quotes" lists are unreliable.
 Lines get invented, swapped between famous names, or polished into something the person never actually said.
 The 25 below are different.
-Each one is traceable to a real interview, memoir, or public statement by the person named.
+Each one is traceable to a real interview, memoir, or published source attributed to the person named.
 We have grouped them by what they are actually about, because the honest quotes tend to say the same few things.

 What they have in common is a refusal to romanticise.
-The people quoted here have long marriages and public relationships, and almost none of them describe it as effortless.
+The people quoted here have long marriages and publicly documented relationships, and almost none of them describe it as effortless.
+That consistency is worth noting: across very different lives and circumstances, the same handful of themes recur — friendship, work, mutual imperfection, and a version of courage that has nothing to do with grand gestures.

 1. On marriage being unequal